bilalshehata/mobilePermitDataRepo/README.md

 - Geo queries by GPS location and radius
 - Autocomplete by name and/or other relevant dimensions
 ## The Api
-once deployed, full api specification is available at http://localhost:8080/swagger-ui.html the endpoint will use JSON objects to communicate data between backend and frontend servers.
+Once deployed, full api specification is available at http://localhost:8080/swagger-ui.html the endpoint will use JSON objects to communicate data between backend and frontend servers.
+A high level overview is provided below:

 main endpoints